Automotive Technology Competition

 This competition is supported by a volunteer advisory committee that meets throughout the year to plan the event.
 This group is made up of professionals representing new car dealerships, auto manufacturers, industry suppliers and post secondary technical schools.
 The Foundation is extremely grateful for the time and energy that each committee member dedicates to the contest.

 2015 marks the 22nd year for our competition!
-This contest is open to area high school seniors enrolled in automotive programs and begins with a written qualifying exam on October 31, 2014.
+This contest is open to area high school seniors enrolled in automotive programs and begins each year with a written qualifying exam.
 The two highest scoring students from the top twelve schools qualify for the hands-on competition scheduled for February 27th at Automotive Training Center’s Warminster campus.
 The hands-on competition consists of a Pre-Delivery Inspection and multiple workstations ranging from Engine Mechanical to Communication Skills.
 The winning duo earns an all-expense paid trip to the National Automotive Technology Competition at the New York Auto Show, courtesy of the Auto Dealers CARing for Kids Foundation.